SuperTroye/BambuVideoStream/README.md

 Here is a sample recorded stream: https://www.youtube.com/watch?v=MW3osyXAUTI

 You will need your printer's local IP address, password and serial number to connect to MQTT.
+The password is the access code found on the LCD in the WiFi settings.

 Much of this work is derived from this thread: https://community.home-assistant.io/t/bambu-lab-x1-x1c-mqtt/489510.